Language and Culture Courses

 For more information, and to find out about all the cool things the club is doing this semester, click here!

-The club members want to share Polish culture with others.
-If you want to join, write to email@example.com.
+The club organizes activities and volunteering opportunities to immerse its members in Polish culture and share it with others.
+To join, write to firstname.lastname@example.org.

 Photos of Slavic Events and Students